TrustSource/ts-mvn-plugin/README.md

 ```
 Export your credentials to a property file

 If you do not want to include your sensitive credentials in the pom, which may be managed by a version control system, store this information in a separate file.
-This file may by for example located in your user home directory and should have json data format.
+This file may be for example located in your user home directory and should have json data format.
 If you externalize your security credentials, they are reusable for different projects, even if this projects utilize different build tools.

 properties file ‘ecs-settings.json’ in your home directory:
 ```json